akbharathi/Binary-symmetry-detector/README.md

 ## How to Use

 1. Set the 8 input switches (IN0 to IN7) to desired binary values
-2. Observe the output LEDs (OUT1 to OUT7) to see detected symmetries
+2. Observe the output LED to see detected palindrome sequences
-3. Multiple outputs may activate simultaneously for patterns with multiple symmetrical properties
-4. Use truth table examples to verify circuit operation

 ## Technical Specifications